openpatata/openpatata-scrapers/README.md

 python3 scrape.py dump plenary_sittings data-new
 ```

+This command will export each individual record in the "plenary_sittings"
+collection to YAML—a both human- and machine-readable data format—within
+`data-new/plenary_sittings`.
+(This operation is intended to be fully reversible;
+which is to say that the data on disk should be identical to the data in the
+database.)
+To review the changes between the old and new dataset at a glance,
+run `diff -uarN data/plenary_sittings data-new/plenary_sittings`.

 Execute `python3 scrape.py -h` to view a list of all available options.

 ## Contributing

-There's lots still to be done: setting up unit tests; parsing transcripts into
+There's lots still to be done: setting up unit tests and caching; parsing
-a machine-readable format (Akoma Ntoso or similar); extracting MP attendance
+transcripts into a machine-readable format (Akoma Ntoso or similar); extracting
-statistics from transcripts; collecting information on former MPs; and much
+MP attendance statistics from transcripts; collecting information on former MPs;
-more.
-If you're interested in contributing to the cause, simply open a new
+and much more.
+If you're interested in contributing to the cause, simply open a
-ticket here on GitHub.
+new ticket here on GitHub.

 ## License